pixelsoup42/cardano_account_pandas_dumper/README.md

 Also, provide a reusable module that lets you turn the transaction history of specified staking addresses into a [Pandas](https://pandas.pydata.org/) dataframe for further analysis and processing.

+By default, it will also add synthetic transactions with the staking rewards received at the end of each epoch.

 ## Requirements

 * Python 3.11, possibly works with lower versions, not tested.